sylvaticus/juliatutorial/getting-started.md

 print(x)   OK
 ```

-If you come from C or Python, One important thing to remember is that Julia is one-based indexing (arrays start counting from `1` and not `0`).
+If you come from C or Python, one important thing to remember is that Julia is one-based indexing (arrays start counting from `1` and not `0`).

 ## Packages

 Many functions are provided in Julia by external packages.

-To automatically download, compile and install a package run from a Julia console (only once) `Pkg.add("mypackage")`.
+To automatically download, compile and install a package, run from a Julia console (only once) `Pkg.add("mypackage")`.
 But before you do that, run `Pkg.update()` to be sure that (a) your local index of packages and (b) the version of local packages is up to date.
 Use `Pkg.status()` to check the current version of your local packages.

 To use the functions provided by a package, just include a `using mypackage` statement in the console or at the beginning of the script.
 If you prefer to import the package but keep the namespace clean, use `import mypackage`.
 You can also include other files, without changing the current namespace, using `include("MyFile.jl")`.